-Terrapin celebrated a win after a Hudson County Superior Court judge ruled that Harmony must submit to a review board before opening a dispensary in Hoboken.
+Terrapin won when a Hudson County judge ruled Harmony Dispensary must submit to a review board before opening a Hoboken cannabis dispensary.

-Terrapin filed a lawsuit in September 2020, asking the court whether Harmony must comply with regulations established after they submitted documents to Hoboken before opening a medical cannabis dispensary in the city.
-Harmony said they began the local licensing process before the Medical Cannabis Review Board was established by ordinance in June 2020.
+They filed a lawsuit in September 2020.
+They asked the court whether Harmony Dispensary must comply with regulations after they submitted documents to open a Hoboken cannabis dispensary for patients.
+Harmony Dispensary said they began the local licensing process before the Medical Cannabis Review Board was established in June 2020.

 City leaders crafted Hoboken’s medical cannabis ordinance to ensure accountability through a Medical Cannabis Review Board.
 The Board weighs the merit of applications to ensure only the best actors open in the city.